Wake up and D.I.E.T. (Did I Eat Today?)

 Here are some easy, make-ahead snacks and breakfasts you can prep the night before, so “I don’t have time for breakfast” is never an excuse.

 Breakfast: Slow-cooker chocolate oatmeal with strawberries.
 Set up your slow cooker the night before, and your oatmeal will be ready in the morning.

-Breakfast: Hummus, hard-boiled egg and cucumber sandwich on sprouted grain bread, with a side of blackberries (frozen is fine)
+Breakfast: Hummus, hard-boiled egg and cucumber sandwich on sprouted grain bread, with a side of blackberries (frozen is fine), is a quick option.

 Snack: Celery sticks loaded with your favorite nut butter